Netflix’s setbacks are the canary in the coal mine for streamers

 With stalled subscriber bases, the pressure is mounting for executives to pick the next big thing.
 And that heightened pressure, along with slashed budgets for experimentation, has executives more risk-averse than ever.
 That’s why we’re no longer in a golden age, but instead stuck in an era of prequels, sequels, and reboots.

-That’s why we’re no longer in a golden era, but instead, an era of prequels, sequels and reboots.
 Remember, Stranger Things was supposed to be a one season series.
 And sure, it’s not all sequels.
 Streamers are also going for safe bets in the form of shows that have been proven overseas like Squid Games, time-tested directors like Scorsese in the case of The Irishman, or existing IP with anything DC or Marvel.
 This is not to say there’s no original content.
 But truly original, unproven work is few and far between.

 Creators (and communities) will drive the change